 Now, it is important to note that some metals need to be cleaned more thoroughly than others.
 For example, aluminum materials need to be cleaned thoroughly.
 However, you can start welding ferrous metals without significant cleaning beforehand.

-In case you need to thoroughly clean the metal to be welded, you must perform two activities to get the job done.
-The first is removing the contaminants and oils from the material’s surface and the second is brushing the material’s surface to eliminate any oxides on it.
+In case you need to clean the metal to be welded thoroughly, you must perform two activities to get the job done.
+The first step is to remove the contaminants and oils from the material’s surface, and the second step is to brush the material’s surface to eliminate any oxides on it.

 2. Not Taking Proper Safety Precautions